Section J - Students

 Upon registration all new students shall be required to present:

-A student who resides in the District will be assigned to a primary school according to the designated attendance zone (Policy # JC - School Attendance Zones) in which the
+A student who resides in the District will be assigned to a primary school according to the designated attendance zone (Policy # JC - School Attendance Boundaries) in which the student resides unless:

 - The student is homeless and will be admitted in accordance with Policy # JFABD - Admission of Homeless Students.